Avantika2511/Task-1-Data-Cleaning-and-Preprocessing/README.md

 # Task-1-Data-Cleaning-and-Preprocessing
 Objective: Clean and prepare a raw dataset (with nulls, duplicates, inconsistent formats).
+Tools: Excel/Python(Pandas)
-Tools: Excel   Deliverables: Cleaned dataset + short summary of changes
+Deliverables: Cleaned dataset + short summary of changes

  Hints / Mini Guide:
  Identify and handle missing values using .isnull() in Python or filters in Excel.